sud018/Bank-Customer-Churn-Analysis/README.md

 <img width="182" alt="Screenshot 2025-06-08 at 10 04 24 PM" src="https://github.com/user-attachments/assets/3548cb70-a4aa-4bdb-854e-1a7da11b75c2" />

-**This is the Image showing the churn rate of the above 40 years of age group**
+**This is the Image showing the churn rate of the above 40 years of age group.**